rossweinstein/readability/README.md

 ## About This Project
 ### Origin
 This project is an extension of one of my classroom assignments.
-We were tasked to find each unique word in Lewis Carroll's *Alice in Wonderland* and record their frequency.
+We were tasked to find each unique word in Lewis Carroll's *Alice's Adventures in Wonderland* and record their frequency.
 While working on this assignment, which was originally in Python, I had the idea to expand on the basic requirements by adding readability tests.

 ### Installation
 Currently, the only way to get this code is to clone the repository.